rbourgeois33/rbourgeois33.github.io/docs/posts/post1.md

     - the roof-line performance model,
     - what does compute bound / memory bound mean.
 - Basic GPU architecture, in particular:
     - Some knowledge of the memory hierarchy (registers, L1/L2 caches, DRAM) and the increasing cost of memory accesses.
-What are CUDA threads / blocks and global memory. *You can be confused about what is local memory*. [refresher](#refresher-software-hardware-concepts-in-cuda).
+What are CUDA threads / blocks and global memory. *You can be confused about what is local memory*.
+[Refresher](#refresher-software-hardware-concepts-in-cuda).
-    - Some knowledge of occupancy. [refresher](#refresher-on-occupancy).
+    - Some knowledge of occupancy.
+[Refresher](#refresher-on-occupancy).
     - Here are resources on GPU architecture / CUDA programming:
         - [1h30 lecture by Athena Elfarou (Nvidia)](https://www.Nvidia.com/en-us/on-demand/session/gtc24-s62191/),
         - [13 lectures by Bob Crovella (Nvidia)](https://www.youtube.com/watch?v=OsK8YFHTtNs&list=PL6RdenZrxrw-zNX7uuGppWETdxt_JxdMj),